mfd/alfaskb-prelogin/README.md

   # Prelogin_SKB

-  This is a code bundle for Prelogin_SKB.
-The original project is available at https://www.figma.com/design/IkRW9Z0omvdYVbkIGSEwLQ/Prelogin_SKB.
+  This is a code bundle for Alfa Prelogin_SKB.

   ## Running the code